zw1454/cs107-FinalProject/docs/documentation.md

 ### Using the `auto-diff` Function

-The second way to implement foward mode AD is through the `auto_diff` function.
+The second way to implement forward mode AD is through the `auto_diff` function.

 ```
 # Import the package